Wayzata residents want their static 'no turn on red' sign back

 When Austin Ditzler leaves his Wayzata neighborhood, he takes Hollybrook Road to Central Avenue, where he often sits and waits … and waits … and waits for a break in traffic to make a left or right turn.

-It's been that way for the past four years since the Minnesota Department of Transportation took down a static "No Turn on Red" sign that prevented drivers on the ramp from eastbound Hwy.
+It's been that way for the past four years since the Minnesota Department of Transportation took down a static "no turn on red" sign that prevented drivers on the ramp from westbound Hwy.
 12 from turning right onto Central Avenue, also known as County Road 101.
 The agency replaced the static sign with an electronic version that illuminates a couple of hours in the mornings and for 45 minutes during the evening rush.

 The electronic sign operates from 7 to 9:15 a.m. and 4:45 to 5:30 p.m. weekdays.
 The sign also illuminates if a pedestrian pushes a button to activate it, said MnDOT spokesman Jesse Johnson.